samfiechter/dot-files/README.md

 dot-files
 =========

-these are my config files.
+These are my config files.
+Not really for public consumption, but just wanted a backup and easy to get to list.